"The Crookedest Street in the World"

 The craftsmanship and soundness of materials used in the construction of Snake Alley have made it a durable street.
 Today, the brick paving is still the original used in construction more than one hundred years ago.

-With its many twists and turns, Robert Ripley of Ripley’s Believe It, Or Not! named Snake Alley the “Crookedest Street in the World.”
+With its many twists and turns, Robert Ripley of Ripley’s Believe It, Or Not! named Snake Alley unbelievably crooked and one of the most unbelievable, curious spots in America.
 Snake Alley rivals Lombard Street in San Francisco for the honor.
 Visitors are encouraged to travel this landmark and symbol of heritage, in Burlington by foot, bicycle, or motorized vehicle.

 - Snake Alley Criterium